Professor Katherine Southwood

 My Ethnicity and the Mixed Marriage Crisis monograph addressed the question of ethnicity in the context of return migration among the post-exilic community at around the point when Yahwism turned to Judaism.
 Migration and identity, and questions of power relations and belonging, are key themes in the Biblical material, just as they are important topics today.
 I also thought about the specific role that gender plays in migration in my Women and Exile book.

-I am currently Fellow for Welfare in St John’s and I was Fellow for Women at St John’s College (2018-2020), where I oversaw a series of events in 10/19-09/20 which marked the 40th anniversary of the admission of women to the college.
+I was Fellow for Welfare at St John’s until September 2024 and Fellow for Women (2018–20), where I oversaw a series of events in 10/19–09/20 which marked the 40th anniversary of the admission of women to the college.
 This initiative was entitled ‘40 years of women: Aspiring towards equality and diversity at St John’s College’.

 Markers of Esteem